GetDKAN/dkan/docs/source/user-guide/guide_local_files.rst

         }
     }

-We want the resource_id of the distribution.
-Here’s an example of extracting it using jq:
+We want the resource ID from the distribution.
+You can just select and copy it from the JSON output, or extract it using `jq <https://jqlang.github.io/jq/>`_:

 .. code-block::